ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 3.1.0 ***
+- HAL: Added support for differential mode to the STM32F3xx ADC driver.
 - HAL: Experimental isochronous capability added to STM32 OTGv1 driver.
 - HAL: Modified the serial-USB driver to reject write/read attempts if the underlying USB is not in active state.
 In case of disconnection the